vikas-azureiot/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Notice that the `az iot hub monitor-events` Azure CLI command outputs a JSON representation of the events that are arriving at your specified Azure IoT Hub.

+    > **Note**: If the Azure CLI command returns an error stating that you IoT Hub can not be found in the subscription, use your Azure portal to verify that both the IoT Hub name and subscription number are correct.
+If the values reported in the Azure Cloud Shell match the values listed in the Azure portal, wait a minute and then re-run the command.

     This command enables you to monitor the events being sent to IoT hub.
 You are also verifying that the device is able to connect to and communicate with the your IoT hub.

     You should see messages displayed that are similar to the following: